By Hiroshima University Department of Public Relations

 Raman spectroscopy avoids invasive approaches that require dyes or labels to extract biochemical information.
 Instead, it relies on vibration signatures produced when light beams interact with chemical bonds in the cell.
 As each chemical has a distinct vibration frequency, scientists can use it to identify the cell’s molecular composition.

-The team used this spectroscopic technique to get the “chemical fingerprints” of mouse embryonic stem cells, the neuronal cells they specialized into, and the iPS cells formed from those neuronal cells.
-These data were then used to teach an AI model so it can track if the reprogramming is progressing without a hitch and verify iPS cell quality by checking for a “fingerprint” match with the embryonic stem cell.
+The team used this spectroscopic technique and followed mouse embryonic stem cells as they differentiated into neuronal cells then artificially reprogrammed back to pluripotency.
+They used the "chemical fingerprint" data they collected to teach an AI model so it can track if the reprogramming is progressing without a hitch and verify iPS cell quality by checking for a “fingerprint” match with the embryonic stem cell.

 To measure the progress, they assigned the “chemical fingerprint” of neuronal cells as the transformation starting point and the embryonic stem cell’s patterns as the desired end goal.
 Along the axis, they used “fingerprint” samples collected on days 5, 10, and 20 of the neuronal cells’ reprogramming as reference points on how the process is advancing.